Last Updated on

 Optimising the customer relationship from the start with a clear welcome programme will help – a lot.
 Brand communication should be based on the individual journey of every customer.
 Brands can provide customers with targeted and relevant content based on their transactions and interactions with the business.

-You can use insight derived from customer data to target customers on a more individualised level including:
+You can use customer data to target customers on a more individualised level including:

 - Welcome programmes – To give customers an introduction to your brand, communicate the value proposition and deliver a tailored initial welcome message.